dlinzner-bcs/ctbn-toolbox/README.md

 # CTBNtoolbox
-A toolbox for exact and approximate inference in continuous-time Bayesian networks
+A toolbox for exact and approximate inference in continuous-time Bayesian networks.

+created by Dominik Linzner